Are Prior Authorizations Good for Patients?

 Even if you have insurance, we may be a better option; even for generics!
 According to the KFF 2020 Employee Health Benefits Annual Survey, patients pay an average co-pay of $10 per month for their generic medications.3

-At Marley Drug, our Extended Drug Supply program offers 45+ commonly prescribed medications for just $5.83 per month if you buy a 1-year supply ($70/year).
+Marley Drug's Wholesale Price List offers 45+ commonly prescribed medications for just $5.83 per month if you buy a 1-year supply ($70/year).

-Whether you’ve lost insurance or are tired of expensive co-pays, check out our Extended Supply Generic Drug Program where you may realize significant cost savings.
+Whether you’ve lost insurance or are tired of expensive co-pays, check out our Wholesale Price List where you may realize significant cost savings.

 We now offer a branded statin, pitavastatin, at low cash price to bypass prior authorizations.
 At Marley Drug we know all too well the problems associated with prior authorizations.
 In December 2020, we started to carry a statin called Zypitamag (pitavastatin).
 Typically, pitavastatin, as a branded statin, requires a prior authorization to be covered by insurance.
 Patients typically have to fail on 2 statins in order to get approval for pitavastatin.
 Currently pitavastatin is available as both Livalo® (pitavastatin calcium) and Zypitamag (pitavastatin magnesium) in the U.S.